H1d3r/rssh-rs/readme.md

 ```

 3. Load `rdll-rs.cna` from the Beacon console.
-4. Use the `rssh-init` command with the appropriate commands to connect to the SSH server of your choosing.
+4. Use the `rssh-init` or `rssh-key-init` commands with the appropriate arguments to connect to the SSH server of your choosing.
-5. For more comprehensive documentation regarding development and manipulation of source code, see [rdll-rs](https://github.com/0xTriboulet/rdll-rs).
+5. For more comprehensive documentation regarding the development and manipulation of source code, see [rdll-rs](https://github.com/0xTriboulet/rdll-rs).

 ## Getting Reflective DLL Output to Beacon Console